sagemath/sagewiki_to_gh-2022-10-10/SageLiveUSB.md

  * Straightforward home persistence : the changes made on the user homedir are kept for next reboots, but no additional partitionning or customization is needed, the data can be accessed from any other OS.
  * Self repair : the live USB drive can try to self-repair its own filesystem, which can be useful if the user removed it while running.
  *  Language switcher : the user can change the system language easily (this feature apparently does not exist in xfce nor lxde).
 All existing UTF-8 locales are generated.
- *  Contains quite a lot of softwares : sagemath (boosted with octave, scilab, some optional packages: database_gap, gap_packages, nauty, dot2tex), geogebra, latex, editors, gimp, vlc, libreoffice, backup, rescue,...
+ *  Contains quite a lot of softwares : sagemath (boosted with octave, scilab, some optional packages: database_gap, gap_packages, nauty, dot2tex, cbc, cryptominisat, d3js, [[the scipy stack|http://scipy.org/stackspec.html]]), geogebra, latex, editors, gimp, vlc, libreoffice, backup, rescue,...